How to Avoid Inheritance Tax on Property in the UK

 How Property Ownership Affects Inheritance Tax

 Ownership structure plays a huge role in inheritance tax planning.
 If the property is solely owned, it becomes part of that individual’s estate.
-If jointly owned, it can be passed on to a spouse tax-free but will eventually be counted in the surviving spouse’s estate.
+If jointly owned, it can be passed on to a spouse outside the scope of IHT but will eventually be counted in the surviving spouse’s estate.

 This is why it’s so important to evaluate your property ownership and estate goals together.